Financial advice disclosure

-If you’re unhappy with our response, you can request that your complaint be reviewed by the Chief Operating Officer of Southern Cross.
+If you’re unhappy with our response, you can request that your complaint be reviewed by our Chief Operating Officer.
 The Chief Operating Officer will review and make a final determination in respect of your complaint, which will be communicated to you as soon as possible.

 Still not satisfied?

-Southern Cross and our nominated representatives are bound by the duties set out in the Financial Markets Conduct Act 2013 to:
+Southern Cross and its nominated representatives are bound by the duties set out in the Financial Markets Conduct Act 2013 to:

-- give priority to the customer’s interests (by taking reasonable steps to ensure that any financial advice provided about Southern Cross’ insurance products is not materially influenced by the own interests of the relevant nominated representative or Southern Cross)
+- give priority to your interests (by taking reasonable steps to ensure that our financial advice is not materially influenced by our own interests)

-- exercise care, diligence and skill in relation to the provision of financial advice services; and
+- exercise care, diligence and skill in providing advice to you; and

-- meet the standards of ethical behaviour, conduct, client care and competence, knowledge and skill set out in the Code of Professional Conduct for Financial Advice Services (the Code of Conduct).
+- meet the standards of ethical behaviour, conduct, client care and competence, knowledge and skill set out in the Code of Professional Conduct for Financial Advice Services.
 These standards are designed to make sure we treat you as we should and give you suitable advice.
-The Code of Conduct standards can be read here: fma.8govt.nz/assets/assets/code-of-professional-conduct-for-financial-adviceservices
+The Code of Conduct standards can be read here: fma.govt.nz.

 Southern Cross Medical Care Society (trading as Southern Cross Health Society), Level 1, Te Kupenga, 155 Fanshawe Street, Auckland City 1010.
 Phone: 0800 800 181.